Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level: Landau Levels on torus.

-{\operatorname{Im}} {\it Landau Levels on torus.} In this section we briefly review the wave functions on torus, we will mostly follow Haldane and Rezayi \cite{PhysRevB.31.2529}.
-We consider that we have a complex torus $\mathbb{C}/\Lambda, \Lambda=\left\{n+m\tau; n,m\in\mathbb{Z}\right\}$.
-We want to find solutions to the following equation
+In this section we briefly review the wave functions on torus, we will mostly follow Haldane and Rezayi \cite{PhysRevB.31.2529}.
+We consider a complex torus $\mathbb{C}/\Lambda, \Lambda=\left\{n+m\tau; n,m\in\mathbb{Z}\right\}$, and want to find solutions to the following equation